-American International Group Inc. (AIG) opted against joining a lawsuit against the U.S. government over its 2008 bailout because the case was unlikely to succeed and risked harming a reputation the insurer is seeking to restore.
+American International Group Inc. (AIG:US) opted against joining a lawsuit against the U.S. government over its 2008 bailout because the case was unlikely to succeed and risked harming a reputation the insurer is seeking to restore.

 The case “threatened to destroy much of the good work that AIG and its employees had done rebuilding AIG and its name,” the insurer’s board said in a letter released today from its lawyers.
 “This concern was consistent with the media coverage and statements made by elected officials highly critical of AIG for even considering the demand.”